-Richard Palmer was appointed as our President and Chief Operating Officer in September 2007 and been a member of the Board of Directors since September 2007.
-Mr. Palmer became our Chief Executive

-Officer in December 2007.
+Richard Palmer has been a member of the Board of Directors since September 2007 and became our Chief Executive Officer in December 2007.
+Mr. Palmer served as our President from September 2007 to April 2022.
 Prior to joining the Company in 2007, Mr. Palmer was a co-founder of Mobius Risk Group, LLC, an energy risk advisory services consulting company that was formed in January 2002 and was a principal and Executive Vice President of that consulting company until September 2007.
 From 1997 to 2002, Mr. Palmer was a Senior Director at Enron Energy Services.
 Prior thereto, from 1995 to 1996 Mr. Palmer was a Vice President of Bentley Engineering, and a Senior Vice President of Southland Industries from 1993 to 1996.
-Mr. Palmer received his designation as a Certified Energy Manager in 1999, holds two Business Management Certificates from University of Southern California's Business School, and is an active member of both the American Society of Plant Biologists, and the Union of Concerned Scientists.
+Mr. Palmer received his designation as a Certificate Energy Manager in 1999, holds two Business Management Certificates from University of Southern California's Business School, and is an active member of both the American Society of Plant Biologists, and the Union of Concerned Scientists.
 Mr. Palmer is Trustee & President of the Center for Sustainable Energy Farming (CFSEF), a non-profit research institute dedicated to sustainable communities, fueled by socially-responsible clean energy.
-In February 2013, Mr. Palmer joined the Roundtable on Sustainable Biofuels (RSB) Services Foundation's Board of Directors and held the Chairman role from April until December 2013.
-RSB Services acted as the implementing entity of the RSB sustainability certification until December 2013.
+Mr. Palmer has previously served on the Roundtable on Sustainable Biomaterials (RSB) Services Foundation's Board of Directors and held the Chairman role from April until December 2013.

-Over the last 27 years, Mr. Palmer has held senior level management positions with a number of large engineering, development, operations and construction companies, and, as a result, he has garnered a wealth of experience in the energy field.
+Over the last 28 years, Mr. Palmer has held senior level management positions with a number of large engineering, development, operations and construction companies, and, as a result, he has garnered a wealth of experience in the energy field.
 Mr. Palmer's experience is important to the development and execution of the Company's business plan.
 Mr. Palmer is the only member of management who serves as a director of the Company.